How much is flood insurance? And, do you even need flood insurance for your home or business? The answer may surprise

-The best thing to do is to take preventative action by choosing a flood insurance policy to have coverage before disaster strikes.
-This article covers flood insurance, how much is flood insurance, and other common questions and concerns that property owners have regarding this type of insurance coverage.
+The best thing to do is to take preventative action by choosing a insurance policy to have coverage before disaster strikes.
+This article covers this particular type of insurance, how much is flood insurance, and other common questions and concerns that property owners have regarding this type of insurance coverage.

 How Much Is Flood Insurance?

-There is not one set price for flood insurance that applies to each and every property owner, so there is no specific answer to this question.
+There is no one set price for flood insurance that applies to each and every property owner, so there is no specific answer to this question.
 The National Flood Insurance Program estimates that this type of coverage costs approximately $700 per year, and this estimate is a helpful starting point.

 However, this is an average or an estimate rather than a set fee that every policyholder will have to pay.
 The cost of insurance will vary according to a number of different factors.
 These factors will help you better understand how much is flood insurance.

-The cost of flood insurance can vary significantly depending on where you live.
+The cost of insurance can vary significantly depending on where you live.
 As you may know, some areas of the country and world are much more prone to flooding than others.
-States that have higher risks for flooding may have higher rates for flood insurance.
+States that have higher risks for flooding may have higher rates for insurance.

 The United States has flood zones.
 Even you do not live in a flood zone, you may want to consider purchasing flood insurance.
 According to the National Flood Insurance Program (NFIP), people outside of mapped high-risk flood areas file over 20% of all NFIP insurance claims and receive one-third of Federal Disaster Assistance for flooding.